MukeshKarri/Coursera_Capstone/README.md

 # Coursera_Capstone
-A project related to using python in analysis
+A project in using python for data analysis